 Setting and set change information:

-Helsby High School is a school where setting forms part of the ethos across much of the curriculum.
+Helsby High School is a school where setting forms part of the ethos in certain subjects, where appropriate .
 This best serves the needs of all students by allowing for the creation of a more targeted and appropriate learning environment by the class teacher, so that each individual has the best chance to maximise their potential.
 Students and their parents are aware of this when they make a positive choice to apply for a place at the school.

 Integral to that are periodic changes made to the make-up of classes to reflect student progress.

 Most commonly, but not exclusively, this will occur at the end of an academic year.

 - Are the same criteria used for set change decisions in all subjects?

 Each subject area generates their own setting arrangements and there may be slight differences, but the general principle is to use a combination of progress performance indicators through the year, and summative examination performance to inform any set changes.